 Under ASC Subtopic 205-40, Presentation of Financial Statements-Going Concern ("ASC 205-40"), the Company has the responsibility to evaluate whether conditions and/or events raise substantial doubt about its ability to meet its future financial obligations as they become due within one year after the date that the financial statements are issued.
-The following conditions raised substantial doubt about our ability to continue as a going concern: a history of net losses, net operating cash outflows, working capital deficits and significant cash payments for interest on our long-term debt in addition to the principal payments due on our indebtedness due in June and July of 2023 (described below).
-Going concern matters are more fully discussed in Note 1, General.
+The following conditions raised substantial doubt about our ability to continue as a going concern: a history of net losses, net operating cash outflows, working capital deficits and accumulated deficit.
+Going concern matters are more fully discussed in Note 1, General of the condensed consolidated financial statements.

 Liquidity is the availability of adequate amounts of cash with an enterprise to meet its needs for cash requirements.
-At March 31, 2023, cash and cash equivalents totaled \$50.8 million, including restricted cash of \$40.9 million.
-As of March 31, 2023, our working capital deficit amounted to \$274.4 million, a decrease of \$45.1 million as compared to working capital deficit of \$319.5 million as of December 31, 2022.
-This decrease in working capital deficit is primarily a result of decreases in accrued interest and current portion of long-term debts and increase in restricted cash.
+At June 30, 2023, cash, restricted cash, and cash equivalents totaled \$53.5 million, including restricted cash of \$42.8 million.
+As of June 30, 2023, our working capital deficit amounted to \$262.3 million, a decrease of \$57.2 million as compared to working capital deficit of \$319.5 million as of December 31, 2022.
+This decrease in working capital deficit is primarily a result of decreases in the current portion of long-term debts and an increase in restricted cash.

 In the ordinary course of business, we enter into contracts and commitments that obligate us to make payments in the future.
 These obligations include borrowings, interest obligations, purchase commitments, operating and finance lease commitments, employee benefit payments and taxes.
-Specifically, \$14.3 million of BRCC Term Loan and \$29.6 million outstanding under the BRCC Revolver both mature in June 2023 (with the BRCC Revolver being payable in 12 monthly installments so long as the borrower is in compliance with the BRCC Facility).
-Also, maturing in July 2023 are \$9.4 million aggregate principal amount of the 2023 Notes and \$67.5 million aggregate principal amount of the Term Loans.
-The current maturity of the other debts is \$17.8 million.
-The Company's Term Loans also require us to make periodic principal repayments.
+Specifically, \$3.8 million of the BRCC Term Loan and \$29.6 million outstanding under the BRCC Revolver both matured in June 2023 (with the BRCC Revolver being payable in twelve (12) monthly installments of approximately \$2.5 million and the BRCC Term Loan being payable in three (3) monthly installments of approximately \$1.3 million in each case commencing July 31, 2023).
+Also, \$9.0 million aggregate principal amount of the 2023 Notes and \$47.3 million aggregate principal amount of the 2023 Term Loan matured and were paid in July 2023.
+The current maturity of the other debts is \$18.8 million.
 See Note 5 - Long-Term Debt and Credit Facilities, Note 7 - Employee Benefit Plans, and Note 8 - Commitments and Contingencies, to our condensed consolidated financial statements herein for further information on material cash requirements from known contractual and other obligations.

 We currently expect to spend approximately \$15.0 to \$20.0 million on total capital expenditures over the next twelve months.
 We will continue to evaluate additional capital expenditure needs that may arise due to changes in the business model.
 Our future cash requirements will depend on many factors, including our rate of revenue growth, our investments in strategic initiatives, applications or technologies, operation centers and acquisition of complementary businesses, which may require the use of significant cash resources and/or additional financing.
-During the fourth quarter of 2022 one of our subsidiaries that is not bound by the 2026 Indenture purchased a portion of the onsite business and certain related assets from another subsidiary that is bound by the 2026 Indenture generating net proceeds to the seller of approximately \$125.0 million.
-If the Company does not reinvest or otherwise utilize such proceeds as contemplated by the 2026 Indenture within one year of this transaction, then the Issuers of the 2026 Notes may be required to make an "Asset Sales Offer" with the unused proceeds to the extent they exceed \$75.0 million as described in the 2026 Indenture.
-If such proceeds are not available to the Company to satisfy this obligation at the date required, the Company would not be in compliance with the 2026 Indenture at that time.